COMP4651-24fall/project-team-18/README.md

 ## Suggested Running Order

 1. Run `load-marketdata.ipynb` to load the data and upload to the s3 bucket (need to change to your bucket name in the file)
-2. Run `data-processing.ipynb` to preprocess the data
+2. Run `data-processing.ipynb` to preprocess the data for each year (2018 to 2024)
 3. Run `linear-regression.ipynb` and `random-forest.ipynb` to analyze the dataset and test the capacity of Spark
 4. Run `back-test.ipynb` to verify the effectiveness of the model and gain more insight